 Andrew’s practice focuses on environmental impact review under the National Environmental Policy Act (NEPA) and the California Environmental Quality Act (CEQA), permitting under the Federal Land Policy and Management Act (FLPMA) and California’s planning and zoning laws, incidental take authorizations under the Endangered Species Act, and compliance with other related federal and California natural resources laws.

-Before founding his own firm, Andrew was a Partner at the law firms of Downey Brand LLP and Marten Law PLLC.
+Before founding Bell Kearns LLP, Andrew was a Partner at the law firms of Downey Brand LLP and Marten Law PLLC.

 Read Full Bio